JOHN-AMAO/spectrum_finance/Readme.md

 ## Tech Stack

-Nextjs
+1.Nextjs
-Nextjs API routes(some backend functions)
+2.Nextjs API routes(some backend functions)
-Next Auth(for authentication)
+3.Next Auth(for authentication)
-MongoDB(as the database)
+4.MongoDB(as the database)
-Node and Express(backend)
+5.Node and Express(backend)
-Google Cloud
+6.Google Cloud

 ## To run the Application